Why You Should Implement OT Cybersecurity Best Practices

 Reduce the risks associated with privileged credential compromise in your OT environment by safeguarding access to privileged account passwords and SSH Keys.
-Implement an enterprise-grade privileged credential management solution that provides full control over system and application access through live session management, allowing administrators to record, lock, and document suspicious behavior with the ability to lock or terminate sessions.
+Implement an enterprise-grade privileged credential management solution for full control over system and application access through live session management, allowing administrators to record, lock, and document suspicious behavior with the ability to lock or terminate sessions.
 Such a solution should also eliminate embedded and default passwords, and bring them under active, centralized management.

 OT and Military-Grade Cybersecurity from BeyondTrust

 BeyondTrust PAM solutions give OT security managers the tools they need to manage privileged access in a challenging OT environment.